 The art of the dumpling, however, is subject to interpretation.
 Some cooks insist on making their own from scratch, cutting flour with butter, while others opt for the modern ease of using canned biscuit dough (pinched up and plopped right into the broth).
 Whether you prefer your dumplings soft, chewy, or a little dry, there’s a recipe out there to please every palate.

 Southern cuisine is full of delicious food.
-These nine dishes are only the beginning, but we think you’ll agree they provide a great foundation for the creation of many traditional Southern meals.
+These nine classic southern entrees are only the beginning, but we think you’ll agree they provide a great foundation for the creation of many traditional Southern meals.